 Notting Hill spot is where all the trendiest veggies and vegans congregate – thanks to the cool interiors as well as the wonderful food on offer.
 Farmacy is the brainchild of Camilla Fayed, who worked with experts to develop a menu of nourishing, healthy dishes that are also mighty tasty.
 The guacamole is one of the best in town and should be ordered as a side no matter what you’re eating, and is especially good when accompanying the sweet potato falafel starter.
 The Mexican Bowl is a standout with its bright purple potatoes and ‘sour cream’, while the burger is a classic, made from millet, black beans and mushrooms.
 Pair with a few cocktails (with added medicinal benefits, or Cannabidiol) from the Alchemy Bar, and save space for the raw chocolate tart.
 With no refined sugars, additives or chemicals, you can indulge guilt-free.
-74 Westbourne Grove, London W2 farmacylondon.com
+74 Westbourne Grove, London W2. farmacylondon.com

 Temple of Seitan

-Biff’s Jack Shack at Boxpark Shoreditch
+Biff’s Jack Shack

+– and they’ve succeeded.
 After proving hugely successful in both KERB Camden and Haunt in Stoke Newington, vegan hotspot Biff’s Jack Shack secured its first permanent home just in time for World Vegan Day last year.
-Disappointed at the sad-looking bean burgers on offer in most restaurants, Biff Burrows and Christa Bloom set out to change the conversation around plant-based food – and they’ve succeeded.
+Since then, two more branches have opened – the most recent in Homerton.
 Biff’s pride themselves on serving up the ‘filthiest’ vegan junk food in the UK: the menu is based around Biff’s unique Crispy Fried Jackfruit, which is braised in secret spice mix and triple-dipped in golden panko to create a selection of tasty burgers and wings.
 If you really want to indulge, go for the ‘Jack Bauer Tower of Power,’ a double jackfruit patty with deep fried vegan cheese, potato rosti and vegan aioli, served in a toasted brioche bun.
+The Dalston branch recently introduced a brunch menu, featuring buckwheat waffles loaded with crispy fried jackfruit, then drizzled with maple syrup and buffalo hot sauce, with a whipped smoked-maple butter on the side.
 Disclaimer – not all vegan food is healthy!
-Opens 1 November.
-Unit 49, Boxpark, 2-10 Bethnal Green Road, E1 6GY biffsjackshack.com
+Unit 49, Boxpark, 2-10 Bethnal Green Road, E1 6GY. biffsjackshack.com

 The Vurger Co